blender/blender/doc/python_api/rst/info_gotcha.rst

 *******

-This document attempts to help you work with the Blender API in areas that can be troublesome and avoid practices that are known to give instability.
+This document attempts to help you work with the Blender API in areas that can be troublesome and avoid practices that are known to cause instability.

 .. _using_operators: